San Diego Child Support Attorneys

 California’s cost of living is higher than that in most states; so when a couple divorces in our state, child support is a central issue.
 Divorce is often emotionally devastating for children.
 The unavoidable upset at a major alteration in family structure should not be compounded by a diminished quality of life.
 The goal of the law in California and our San Diego child support lawyers is to ensure that children do not become victims in a divorce.
 The expectation is that their lifestyle should, to the greatest extent possible, continue without major changes.

 The state issues guidelines for computing support, which are updated periodically.
-It is always beneficial to have a child support attorney in San Diego County to assist you when child support payments are being set.
+It is always beneficial to have a San Diego child support attorney to assist you when child support payments are being set.
 Although state guidelines are presumptive and in the absence of any argument to the contrary they will be applied by the courts, they are not etched in stone.
 The law has some flexibility and the court will consider individual circumstances when establishing the amount of support payments, so legal counsel is always advisable.

 Determining a Child Support Award in California